-As you walk, you’ll notice active railroad track to the left of the hiking trail.
+As you walk, take in the views of the active railroad line on the left of the trail.
 This is the re-route to the larger tunnel that replaced the Blue Ridge Tunnel in 1944.

-Before you enter the tunnel at the .6-mile mark, you’ll see an award given to the Crozet Blue Ridge Tunnel as a National Historic Civil Engineering Landmark.
+Close to the tunnel entrance at the .6-mile mark, you’ll see an award given to the Crozet Blue Ridge Tunnel as a National Historic Civil Engineering Landmark.

 Because this is a tunnel, it will inevitably get dark and there is no lighting inside the tunnel.
 Be sure to bring a headlamp or a flashlight.
 It actually gets very dark.